 Students will learn to apply basic communication skills to the A/V medium.
 Those skills include identifying audiences and developing effective concepts for programs.
 Organizational formats for both formal and informal presentations are examined in detail.
 Students will develop a treatment, content list and two levels of scripts.
 Final written documentation and oral presentations will be used to develop portfolio level work.

-Prerequisite(s): ENGL-100, CNMS Program Acceptance Corequisite(s): none graphics, place text, select fonts and prepare a variety of desktop publishing projects.
+Prerequisite(s): ENGL-100, CNMS Program Acceptance

 CNMS 135 Introduction to Digital Design 3 cr.